How to Form an LLC in Ohio for $0

-Forming a Limited Liability Company (LLC) in Ohio is an easy process but it does involve a few steps.
+Forming a Limited Liability Company (LLC) in Ohio is an easy process but it involves a few steps.

 Start an Ohio LLC for $0 + state fee